amaro900217/testing-php-runtime-js/README.md

+THIS IS THE OLD README ...
+(TODO: fix)

 # PHP WASM Runtime in the Browser

 Run PHP code directly in the browser using WebAssembly (php-wasm).
 This library provides support for inline code execution and simulates a complete HTTP request cycle, all while being optimized for a non-blocking startup after the first initialization.